Public Health Resources & Toolkit

 Pneumococcal disease is associated with substantial morbidity and mortality.
 Although the exact number of cases is hard to pinpoint, pneumococcal disease causes more than one million cases of pneumonia in the US annually, with death rates of 5-7% and even higher rates in those age 65 years and older.
-Invasive disease, which includes meningitis and sepsis, is less common (tens of thousands of cases annually) but death rates can be 20-30% or higher.
-85% of these cases occur in people age 18 years and older.
-Despite CDC vaccination recommendations to help protect adults most at risk, including those age 65 years and over and younger adults with certain chronic health conditions, vaccination rates remain low.
+Invasive disease, which includes meningitis and sepsis, is less common (tens of thousands of cases annually) but death rates can be 20-25% or higher in those over the age of 65 years who get it.
+Despite CDC vaccination recommendations to help protect adults most at risk, including those age 65 years and over and those age 19 to 64 years with certain chronic health conditions, vaccination rates remain low.

 To help public health professionals raise awareness about adult pneumococcal disease and encourage adult immunization, NFID created a toolkit that includes materials to help educate healthcare professionals and community members about the importance of pneumococcal prevention for adults most at-risk for the disease.

 The Association of State and Territorial Health Officials (ASTHO), Association of Immunization Managers (AIM), and National Adult Immunization Coordinators Partnership (NAICP) Executive Committee all provided insight and direction on resource development.

-Understanding that public health departments may have limited resources to promote adult immunization may be limited, the toolkit includes both ready-to-use materials and easy-to-customize templates.
+Understanding that public health departments may have limited resources to promote adult immunization, the toolkit includes both ready-to-use materials and easy-to-customize templates.
 The resources can be downloaded, printed, and shared electronically.

 For Healthcare Professional (HCP) Audiences: